Castlevania (1999 video game)

-Castlevania, (Note: Known in Japan as Demon Castle Dracula: Apocalypse (ドラキュラ, Akumajō Dorakyura Mokushiroku)) also referred to as Castlevania 64, is a 1999 action-adventure game developed and published by Konami for the Nintendo 64.
+Castlevania, (Note: Known in Japan as Demon Castle Dracula: Apocalypse (ドラキュラ, Akumajō Dorakyura Mokushiroku)) also informally referred to as Castlevania 64, is a 1999 action-adventure game developed and published by Konami for the Nintendo 64.
 An expanded version of the game, Castlevania: Legacy of Darkness, was released later in the same year.

 Castlevania is the first 3D game in the Castlevania series.
 The player selects one of the game's protagonists to control: Carrie Fernandez, a young orphan gifted with magic powers, or Reinhardt Schneider, the whip-wielding heir to the Belmont clan (the series' recurring protagonists).
 Carrie and Reinhardt set out on a quest to stop Count Dracula's impending return to power after a century of dormancy.
 The characters travel to and explore Dracula's grand estate in their mission to defeat the count and his horde of undead minions.

 Gameplay

 The player character Reinhardt can jump between 3D platforms to traverse areas.
 The GUI displays the time of day, which has an effect on the gameplay.

 Castlevania, like most of its predecessors, is primarily an action-adventure and platforming game.
 The Japanese logo for the game includes the words "real action adventure" in English.

 Combat is slightly more complex than in older entries.
 A basic targeting and lock-on system has been implemented.
 Players have the use of both a long-range attack (the whip for Reinhardt, homing energy balls for Carrie) and a close-quarters attack (dagger and rings respectively).
 Each weapon has strengths and weaknesses.
 For example, the Cerberus hounds can outrun Carrie's orbs, and Reinhardt must jump to land blows when fighting the vampire in the Castle Keep.
 Both characters can acquire sub-weapons, of which only one can be used at a time.
 In past Castlevania titles they were powered by red hearts, but in this game are instead powered by red jewels.
 The sub-weapons are series mainstays: the axe, knife, cross, and holy water.

 A large part of the game's challenge is also based on jumping from platform to platform while avoiding environmental hazards such as enemies and traps.
 Platforms are usually stationary, but some may rotate out from under the player, move through the environment like a rail shooter (the gondola in the Tunnel level), and crumble or fall away underfoot.
 There are also some invisible platforms that either afford players a strategic advantage or lead to hidden items.